ippontech/blog-usa/posts/scala-for-the-arrogant-part-2.md

 - Our semicolon key gets a rest as the majority of our functions are one-liners.
 Our method names are descriptive enough that composing them together adds readability to our solution.
 Admittedly, it can be more difficult to debug, but I would argue that structuring your programs in this manner creates a final result that contains far fewer defects than traditional methods.

 One critique you may have is that there is still quite a bit of verbosity to the code.
 For example, having a method that returns a Predicate can look unwieldy- especially if you are not familiar with that type of syntax.
 We also manage a parameterized List of Lists of Actions that we define as an Action Trail.
-We also manage our history as a Set of ArrayLists of Integers (we opt for ArrayList over generic List just to enforce the idea that the sequence of elements is important).
+We also manage our history as a Set of Lists of Integers.

 # Refactoring Our Solution To Make It Scala
 Finally, we can rewrite this solution to use Scala.
 We will still retain the structure that we devised earlier, but let's see if the Scala syntax helps us create something more elegant.
 The inspiration for this solution comes from Martin Odersky's *[Functional Program Design In Scala](https://www.coursera.org/learn/progfun2)*, with some modifications made for clarity and to illustrate some different concepts.